hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 - In Pycharm (or any debugging python IDE)
 	- In a terminal, source ~/simulation_ws/devel/setup.bash
 	- Then start the IDE from that terminal (Ensures that it knows about ROS libraries/messages
-	- Ensure that you are using Python 2.7
+	- Ensure that you are using your python 3 interpreter (should be at /usr/bin/python3)
 	- Degug any node file as you would a normal Python file.
 	- You can customize launch files to launch all other nodes, or start others individually through terminals
 - In RVIZ